AzureCAT-GSI/globalscaledemo/README.md

 Deployment is performed using an Azure Resource Manager template.
 The template will deploy the solution to as many regions as you wish, creating a local storage account and Azure Redis Cache.

 1. Clone this repository locally.
-2. Create an Azure AD application as shown above.
+2. Create an Azure AD application as shown below.
-3. Update the app.js file with the tenant and client ID for your Azure AD application.
-4. Update the WebSite.param.dev.json file with the parameters for your deployment.
+3. Update the WebSite.param.dev.json file with the parameters for your deployment.
 For the siteLocations parameter, provide the names of the Azure regions that the solution will be deployed to.
+Make sure that the aadTenant matches the configuration from the application registered in Azure AD (e.g. contoso.onmicrosoft.com) and the aadAudience matches the client ID from your Azure AD application (e.g. 3ab0b569-daeb-4d05-a1b5-1de93901e673)
 5. Open Windows PowerShell and run the DeployAzureResourceGroup.ps1.

 Alternatively, open the solution in Visual Studio 2015.
 Right-click on the GlobalDemo.Deploy project and choose Deploy.
 Provide the subscription and resource group as well as parameter values.